glibaniosr/orca-bashtools/README.md

 **maxcore** is the ORCA maximum memory per core in MB.

 **-a** flag sets extra files that you need to run the calculation, as example orbital files .gbw or .xyz files.
 If it is more than one file, make sure to put them in double quotes.
 Remember that they do not need to be in the same directory, as long as you specify the full or relative path.

+# ORCA_plot_mo

+orca_plot_mo makes use of the orca_plot tool to automatically plot ORCA orbitals into Gaussian Cube files.
+The usage is straightforward:

+> orca_plot_mo.sh orbital_file MO_number grid_density

+The orbital_file can be any from ORCA multiple orbital files .gbw, .uno, .qro, etc. The grid_density has a default value of 40 (orca_plot default) and, if specified, should contain only one number.
+A value between 80-100 already gives high resolution plots, and the default value is good for visualization only.

+# ORCA_plot_edens

+The orca_plot_edens script plots the total electron density from an ORCA .gbw file into a Gaussian cube file.
+You just need to specify the input.